 Very little is new in the world, Agile and Scrum seem mostly to be a formalisation of what was being done at that bank 20 years ago and the guy I talked to was simply using his imagination and experience to try to find a better way of delivering applications.

-In 2015, Wrike reported that 38% of organisations were using Agile methods frequently, so it is likely that the majority of companies are still using Waterfall.
+Recent surveys have shown that while Agile is definitely winning, Waterfall is still around and the percentage of companies who have truly gone for Agile is considerably smaller than those that are just being a bit more Agile.
 Both methods have experienced high profile failures and both have good and bad points, so is there a ‘best’ way of delivering projects?

 Well after many years of witnessing huge successes and abject failures, I’d advise the following regardless whether you use Agile or Waterfall: